 Modify only MAC address, VLAN ID and sampled value ID to keep the 9-2 LE compliancy.
 Leave the others as default.

-6.4.3 Angle and amplitude corrections
+6.4.2 Angle and amplitude corrections

-The TxTR instrument transformer amplitude correction factors also affect the scaling in SMV frames.
+The TxTR instrument transformer amplitude and angle correction factors also affect the scaling in SMV frames.
 Thus, it is sufficient to configure these correction factors in the sender only.
-The angle correction factors on the other hand affect only the fundamental frequency phasor and they need to be set in both the SMV sender and the receiver analog input configuration.